rajch/LBCC-book/chapter8.md

     Return result
 End Function
 ```
 Why do this at all?
 Why not just ignore the dangling label that we generated?
 Well, the Reflection Emit library, in specific, the TypeBuilder class does not permit this.
 Every label defined using **ILGenerator.DefineLabel** must have a corresponding **ILGenerator.MarkLabel**.
-I did not find this fact in the official documentation of the Reflection.Emit namespace.
+If there isn't, the **TypeBuilder.CreateType** method throws an ArgumentException.
+I did not find this fact in the official documentation of the Reflection.Emit namespace.[^2]

 Finally, add the `ElseIf` command to the list of valid commands.
 You know how.